jl1600/multiplayer-online-games/README.txt

 errors during development.
 We also felt that this would be appropriate since exceptions are just empty classes that don't depend on anything.
 They have little to no impact on the maintenance and the architecture of the program.
+That being said, we still merged some exceptions that were similar to each other, such as `InvalidGameIDException`, `InvalidUserIDException`, and `InvalidIDException`... etc.

 Also, as mentioned in ##special-behaviours, we didn't have many _security_ measures on the client side since they are not the focus of the project, but we hope we can receive more advices on how to tackle these sort of problems and